uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 the [React Native](https://reactnative.dev/docs/environment-setup) docs to learn more.
 Node v14 or later is required to run Veramo.

+You'll be creating a React Native application that is able to create and remember Decentralized Identifiers (DIDs) along with some keys associated with them and display them in a list.

 ## Introduction

 Let's set up Veramo to run locally on the device and use `sqlite` to store data, identities, and keys.
 Our identity